-- 1 cups fresh pineapple chunks, or canned, reserve juice
+- 1 cup Fresh pineapple chunks, or canned Reserve all juice

-- Heat oil in a large nonstick skillet over medium-high heat.
-Add garlic, ginger, red pepper, and shrimp to pan; sauté 3-4 minutes or until shrimp is done.
-Remove shrimp from pan; set aside.
+- Heat the oil in a large nonstick skillet over medium-high heat.
+Add garlic, ginger, red pepper, and shrimp to pan; sauté 3-4 minutes or until shrimp are done.
+Remove the shrimp from pan; set aside.

-- Add red, green, and yellow bell pepper to pan, and sauté 3 minutes or until crisp-tender.
-Add pineapple fresh chunks or canned to pan; cook 1-2 minutes.
-Remove from heat.
+- Add the red, green, and yellow bell pepper to pan, and sauté 3 minutes or until crisp yet tender.
+Add pineapple fresh chunks or canned to the metal skillet; cook about 1-2 minutes.
+Remove from the heat.

 - Serve over a bed of fluffy white steamed rice.